alexnathanson/lowcarbonresearchmethods/README.md

 ## To do
-* round decimals
 * layout resizing
+	* about page
+	* links at top of resources page
+	* researcher profiles
 * documentation
 * color theme switching
 * adding page size data info
 * integrated 2021 lecture series page into new site
 * avoiding video autoplay
+* My one aesthetic bit of feedback is in regards to the circular logo shape: it looks like it cuts a little too close to the S in methods---could the text be shrunk a bit, or the circle expanded?